DEFRA/sroc-cha-performance-tests/README.md

 Any thread group with a count of 0 _will not be run_.

+## Docker

+[Docker](https://www.docker.com/) is our chosen solution for deploying and managing our apps in production.
+We also use it for local development and where possible to simplify the use of our support projects. **SROC Charging Module API Performance tests** supports using Docker to run the tests.
+This avoids needing to setup a JMeter environment manually.
+See [the README in Docker/](/docker/README.md) for more details.

 ## Contributing to this project

 If you have an idea you'd like to contribute please log an issue.